-All chemicals in this group have been pre-registered, but have not yet undergone the full registration process, under the REACH legislation (ECHA, 2014d).
-Therefore, no chemicals in this group are currently identified as a Substance of Very High Concern in the European Union.
+All chemicals in this group have been pre-registered, but not yet undergone the full registration process, under the REACH legislation (ECHA, 2014g).
+None of the chemicals in this group are currently identified as a Substance of Very High Concern in the European Union.

-However, it is noted that all other lead compounds currently registered under the REACH legislation (for example, mixed C16-18 lead carboxylates (CAS RN 91031-62-8)) have been identified as Substances of Very High Concern due to their reproductive toxicity, and are currently included on the Candidate List for Eventual Inclusion in Annex XIV (the Authorisation List) to REACH (ECHA, 2013).
+However, it is noted that all other lead compounds currently registered under the REACH legislation (for example, mixed C16-18lead carboxylates (CAS RN 91031-62-8)) have been identified as Substances of Very High Concern due to their reproductive toxicity, and are currently included on the Candidate List for Eventual Inclusion in Annex XIV (the Authorisation List) to REACH (ECHA, 2013).